 The City’s Community Development Department implements the community’s vision through City planning, and economic development.
-Jeff Niten is the Community Development Director and has been a land use planner for 18 years.
+Louisa Garbo is the Community Development Director, overseeing Land Use Planning and Building Safety.

 Stay informed on community development meetings and hearings.

 Development updates include planning projects, public notices, and monthly development activity reports.